shirblc/gulp-site-template/README.md

 3. **JS Folder** - For all scripts.
 4. **IMG Folder** - For all images.
 5. **Tests Folder** (unit testing branches only) - For Jasmine spec files.
-	- unit-testing-gulp - Contains only the JavaScript specs file.
+	- Master - Contains only the JavaScript specs file.
 The specRunner will open once you run the gulp testing task.
 	- unit-testing-manual - Contains the Jasmine library, the specRunner and whatever specs files you add.
 6. **Dist Folder** - See "Production Mode"